MillionIntegrals/vel/README.md

 ```
 from the repository root directory.

-This project requires Python at least 3.6 and PyTorch 1.0.
+This project requires Python at least 3.6 and PyTorch 1.1.
 If you want to run YAML config examples, you'll also need a **project configuration file**
 `.velproject.yaml`.
 An example is included in this repository.

-Default project configuration writes
+Default project configuration writes logs to the tensorboard directory `output/tensorboard`
-metrics to MongoDB instance open on localhost port 27017 and Visdom instance
-on localhost port 8097.
+under the main directory.
+Outputs to visdom and mongodb are also implemented.

-If you don't want to run these services, there is included
-another example file `.velproject.dummy.yaml`
+If you don't want any logging, there is included another example file `.velproject.dummy.yaml`
 that writes training progress to the standard output only.
 To use it, just rename it to `.velproject.yaml`.